jbelldev/https-gitops-tester/README.md

 default ArgoCD instance to create and label (but not maintain) the namespace it creates for this project, `https-gitops-tester`.

-The App will then need to synced.
-This can be done simply, with no other tooling, using a basic patch:

-    cat <<EOF | oc patch -f application.yaml --patch-file /dev/stdin --type merge
-    operation:
-      sync:
-        syncStrategy:
-          hook: {}
-    EOF
+**The App will then need to synced**.
+Unfortunately, for a newly created namespace, this will likely need to be done via the ArgoCD web console, or the `argocd` binary (if installed).

 Once synced, ArgoCD will create the destination namespace and deploy the resources for the sample app to it.